Skip to main content

 One penalty unit is currently $151.67.

-Changes to the Wildlife (State Game Reserves) Regulations 2014 now allow the hunting of certain pest animals on State Game Reserves during the open season for duck hunting.
+The Wildlife (State Game Reserves) Regulations 2024 allow the hunting of foxes, hares and rabbits on State Game Reserves during the open season for duck hunting.

 The regulations prescribe various conditions that hunters need to be aware of before hunting pest animals on State Game Reserves.
 These conditions are summarised below -

-Who can hunt pest animals on State Game Reserves? | You are allowed to hunt pest animals on State Game Reserves if you are:
+You are allowed to hunt pest animals on State Game Reserves if you are:

-When can you hunt pest animals on State Game Reserves? | You can hunt pest animals on State Game Reserves during the open season for duck hunting, from half an hour before sunrise to half an hour after sunset.
-This means that you can hunt pest animals for the remainder of the 2018 duck hunting season which ends on 11 June 2018 and for the duration of future seasons. |
+You can hunt pest animals on State Game Reserves during the open season for duck hunting, from half an hour before sunrise to half an hour after sunset.

-Where can you hunt pest animals on State Game Reserves? | You can hunt pest animals on State Game Reserves wherever duck hunting is permitted.
-This means that you can not hunt pest animals in an area of a reserve where hunting has been prohibited or in a reserve that has been closed for duck hunting as part of seasonal arrangements. |
+This means that you can not hunt pest animals in an area of a reserve where hunting has been prohibited or in a reserve that has been closed for duck hunting as part of seasonal arrangements.

-What pest animals can you hunt? | Only certain pest animals may be hunted on State Game Reserves:
+Only certain pest animals may be hunted on State Game Reserves:

 Why are hunters only allowed to hunt pest animals during the duck hunting season?